 The Health Insurance Portability and Accountability Act of 1996 restricts what information healthcare bloggers can share.
 HIPAA laws protect patient information; bloggers do not want to risk their careers over a post.
 This also includes social media, which has gotten many healthcare employees fired for posting confidential information online.

 Also, err on the side of caution.
 If something sounds too personal to a particular patient and you are not sure, it’s best not to post about that topic.
 When choosing examples, keep in mind that writing can be used in malpractice suits.
+Be as general as possible when describing the situation to avoid it being traced back to a specific patient.

 Healthcare blogging is a great way to start conversations about a variety of topics, bring people together with like experiences and provide some comfort that there is a community out there facing similar issues to assure individuals they are not alone.